suffolklibraries/lgc/content/collections/events/sea-spirit-making-workshop.md

     content:
       -
         type: text
-        text: 'Visit the East Point Pavilion for an exciting session of arts and crafts, making sea spirit props to shake, wave and swirl at the First Light''s Opening Parade in June!
-The session is free with materials provided, and it''s open to all!'
+        text: "Visit the East Point Pavilion for an exciting session of arts and crafts, making sea spirit props to shake, wave and swirl at the First Light's Opening Parade in June!
+The session is free with materials provided, and it's open to all!"
   -
     type: paragraph
     content: